digital-craftsman-de/cqs-routing/docs/handler-wrapper.md

 # Handler wrapper

-Handler wrappers are components that allow executation of code before (`prepare`), after success (`then`), after error (`catch`) and after in both cases (`finally`).
+Handler wrappers are components that allow execution of code before (`prepare`), after success (`then`) and after error (`catch`).
 Each method has its own priority with which it's executed in relation to other handler wrappers.
-Through this priority it's possible to have the `prepare` method be called first for one handler wrapper but the `finally` method be triggered last.
+Through this priority it's possible to have the `prepare` method be called first for one handler wrapper but the `catch` method be triggered last.
 The priority mirrors the event listener logic from Symfony in that it's `0` as default and can usually range from `-256` to `256`.

 With handle wrappers it's possible to implement automatic transaction rollbacks, locking of requests or silent exceptions.
 All things that are generally part of an application layer and not part of the domain.